-The maximum outstanding total subsidized and unsubsidized Stafford loan debt is
+The maximum outstanding total subsidized and unsubsidized Stafford Loan debt is

-- \$23,000 for dependent undergraduate students. - \$46,000 for independent undergraduate students (or for dependent undergraduate students whose parents do not qualify for PLUS loans).
-No more than \$23,000 of this aggregate amount may be in the form of subsidized loans. - \$138,000 for graduate students (including loans for undergraduate study).
-No more than \$65,000 of this aggregate amount may be in the form of subsidized loans.
+- \$31,000 for dependent undergraduate students, with no more than \$23,000 in subsidized Stafford; - \$57,500 for independent undergraduate students (or for dependent undergraduate students whose parents do not qualify for PLUS Loans), with no more than \$23,000 of this aggregate amount in the form of subsidized loans; and - \$138,500 for graduate students (including loans for under graduate study), with no more than \$65,500 of this aggregate in the form of subsidized loans.

-The interest rate on Stafford loans disbursed for enrollment periods that began after July 1, 2006, is fixed at 6.8 percent.
+The interest rate on subsidized Stafford Loans disbursed for enrollment periods that begin after July 1, 2009, is fixed at 5.6 percent.
+The interest rate on subsidized Stafford Loans disbursed for enrollment periods that began after July 1, 2008, is fixed at 6.0 percent.
+The interest rate on subsidized and unsubsidized Stafford Loans disbursed for enrollment periods that began after July 1, 2006, is fixed at 6.8 percent.
 The interest rate for loans disbursed for enrollment periods that began before July 1, 2006, is variable and will be adjusted each year on July 1, though it will never exceed 8.25 percent.
-Borrowers pay a loan fee of up to 4 percent of the principal amount of each Stafford loan that they borrow.
+To offset the federal government's cost of the program the borrower must pay an up-front origination fee of the principal amount of the loan.
+From July 1, 2009, to June 30, 2010, the origination fee for Stafford Loans is 1.5 percent.
 The maximum repayment period under this program is 10 years, not including authorized periods of deferment.
-Direct Stafford loans have a six-month grace period that starts the day after the borrower graduates, leaves school, or drops below half-time enrollment.
+Direct Stafford Loans have a 6-month grace period that starts the day after the borrower graduates, leaves school, or drops below half-time enrollment.
 Repayment begins when the grace period ends.
 Deferments are available for new borrowers during at least half-time enrollment at an eligible institution; during periods of study in approved graduate fellowship or rehabilitation programs; and for periods of unemployment and economic hardship.

-Applications for Federal Direct Stafford loans are available from the Caltech Financial Aid Office.
-Complete information on Stafford loan deferments and repayment options is also available from the Financial Aid Office.
+Applications for Federal Direct Stafford Loans are available on the Caltech Financial Aid website.
+Complete information on Stafford Loan deferments and repayment options is also available from the Financial Aid Office.